javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-es-modern-now/article.md

-# Modern JavaScript now
+# Using the latest features now

 The [latest standard](http://www.ecma-international.org/publications/standards/Ecma-262.htm) was approved in June 2015.

 As it includes a lot of new features, most browsers implement them partially.
 You can find the current state of the support at [](https://kangax.github.io/compat-table/es6/).

-Sometimes the project is targeted to a single JavaScript engine, like Node.JS (V8).
-Then we can use only the features supported by V8 (quite a lot).
+If a project is developed for a single JavaScript engine, like V8 (Node.JS, Chrome), then we can use V8-supported features.
+That's a lot.

 But what if we're writing a cross-browser application?
+Different browsers support different subsets of ES-2015.

+Here comes Babel.JS.

 ## Babel.JS